-IslandWood’s main campus is on Bainbridge Island, WA, where graduate students can live, learn, and teach on 250 acres of Pacific Northwest forest.
+IslandWood’s main campus is on a 250-acre forested campus on Bainbridge Island, WA and includes low-cost graduate housing.
 The island’s proximity to Seattle (just a 35-minute ferry ride) gives students easy access to the convenience, diversity, and resources of a modern city.

-Bainbridge is a caring, engaged, small-town community with a rich cultural and natural history.
-Bike-friendly and full of outdoor recreation opportunities, it is also just an hour or two from the Olympic Peninsula's stunning natural attractions.
-IslandWood is located three miles from the Bainbridge ferry terminal and the downtown corridor, on the South end of the Island near Lynwood Center (with a movie theater, bakery, coffee shop, restaurants, and a market).
+Bainbridge Island is part of the ancestral lands of the Suquamish Tribe, and is a small-town community with a rich and complex cultural and natural history.
+Bike-friendly and full of outdoor recreation opportunities, it is also just an hour or two from the Olympic Peninsula’s wilderness areas.
+IslandWood is located three miles from the Bainbridge ferry terminal, on the South end of the island near Lynwood Center.
+Lynwood Center features an art house movie theater, bakery, coffee shop, restaurants, and a market.

 We offer low-cost, on-campus housing for up to 22 graduate students, available on a first-come, first-served basis.
 Located on a private section of our 250-acre campus, the Graduate Housing Area is an approximately 15-minute walk on our trails from our main campus.

 This building houses six people and features a spacious, fully equipped kitchen, dining area, three bathrooms, a study room, and a laundry facility.
 Each of the six bedrooms has a closet, twin (long) sized bed, side table, desk, bookshelf, and lamp.
 Lodge rooms provide slightly less personal room space than the cabins, but the kitchen and other shared spaces are occupied by only five other students and are housed within the same building.